Budgeting

 (Source: CreditWise)

-It is easy for individuals to become confused about how this important score works and how best to maximize or even repair it.
-However, overcoming this lack of knowledge and forming good money habits when it comes to budgeting and credit can make a world of difference to people’s financial situations long-term.
+Individuals easily become confused about how this important score functions and the best strategies to maximize or repair it.
+However, overcoming this knowledge gap and developing sound money habits regarding budgeting and credit can dramatically improve people’s long-term financial situations.

 28% of people say they worry about money daily.